Jim Hagedorn: 2014

 Returning to Minnesota in 2013, he won the Republican nomination, but lost to Democratic incumbent Tim Walz.

 2016

 Hagedorn again won the Republican nomination, and again lost to Walz in a closer race.

 2018

-Hagedorn received the Republican nomination, despite the National Rifle Association endorsing another candidate, state Senator Carla Nelson, who also received funds from Representatives Elise Stefanik, Richard Uihlein and Paul Singer.
+Hagedorn received the Republican nomination, despite the NRA Political Victory Fund endorsing another candidate, state Senator Carla Nelson, who also received funds from Representative Elise Stefanik, Richard Uihlein and Paul Singer.
 Hagedorn described himself as the most conservative candidate, who was loyal to Donald Trump.

 After Hagedorn won the primary, then-head of the National Republican Congressional Committee, Representative Steve Stivers, said of the viewpoints expressed on Hagedorn's blog, "that is news to me".
 The NRCC spokeswoman said the posts were inappropriate and not condoned by the group.

 In the general election, with Walz giving up the seat to run for governor of Minnesota, Hagedorn defeated Democratic nominee Daniel Feehan, a former Department of Defense official, in a very close race.